Angus Young: Personal life

-Young is married to a Dutch woman named Ellen van Lochem.
-They own homes in Australia, the UK and the Netherlands.
+Young has been married to Ellen van Lochem, who is Dutch, since 1980.
+They have no children.
+They own homes in Australia, the UK, and the Netherlands.

-A heavy smoker, Young is a teetotaler and has been all his life.
+Although a heavy smoker, Young is a teetotaler and has been his entire life.

 On 24 August 2006, Young received Kerrang! magazine's Legend Award from the editor, Paul Brannigan, who called AC/DC "one of the most important and influential rock bands in history".
 On 16 May 2012, he was named the "Best Australian Guitarist of All Time" in a poll conducted by Australian Guitar Magazine.

 Equipment

 Guitars

-Young has used Gibson SGs in various forms (his original, and the basis for his current signature model, was a 1969–1971 SG Standard) throughout his career.
-One of his original SGs was given a lightning-bolt fingerboard during a repair by luthier John Diggins, and would remain his most prominent studio guitar.
+Young has used Gibson SGs in various forms throughout his career.
+His original, and the basis for his current signature model, was a 1969–1971 SG Standard.
+One of his original SGs was given a lightning-bolt fingerboard during a repair by luthier John Diggins, and remained his most prominent studio guitar.
 His primary stage guitar is a 1967 ebony SG Standard.
-Diggins would make at least one more SG for Young under his own "Jaydee" brand name.
-At least two of his SGs (whether modified Gibson product or ground-up construction) circa 1977 and the Paris Let There Be Rock tapings featured on-board wireless going to his amplifiers, the circuitry installed in a cavity routed into the back of the body.
-This practice was discontinued due to the potential for electrical shorts due to sweat, and at least one of these guitars would be repaired and used for the Rock or Bust tour.
+Diggins made at least one more SG for Young under his own "Jaydee" brand name.

+At least two of his SGs, whether modified Gibson product or ground-up construction, circa 1977 and the Paris Let There Be Rock tapings featured on-board wireless going to his amplifiers, the circuitry installed in a cavity routed into the back of the body.
+This practice was discontinued due to the potential for electrical shorts due to sweat, and at least one of these guitars was repaired and used for the Rock or Bust tour.

 Gibson made a custom SG for Young with lightning bolt inlays to replace the Jaydee SG.
 Young's '69–'71 SG has T Top humbucking pick-ups.
 Another 1964 SG, which he used on the recording of Ballbreaker, has patent # pick-ups.
 All of these are vintage-output Alnico II or V pick-ups with matched coils typically reading 7.5k–7.8k DCR.
 Beginning in 2009, Young started fitting Seymour Duncan humbuckers to all of his touring guitars.
 He uses Ernie Ball Super Slinky guitar strings (.009-.042) and Fender "Extra Heavy" picks.

 Angus Young SG

 Young and Gibson Guitar Corporation have collaborated to make the Angus Young SG.
-It features a pick-up designed by Young himself (the Angus Young Signature Humbucker) in the bridge position, and a '57 Classic Humbucker in the neck.
+It features a pick-up designed by Young himself, the Angus Young Signature Humbucker, in the bridge position, and a '57 Classic Humbucker in the neck.
 The neck has "lightning bolt" inlays.